Combining Resonant and Tail-based Anomaly Detection: Results

 \subsubsection{Three features}

 We start by using the limited feature set $x=\left(m_{J_2}, p_T^\text{miss},H_T\right)$ so CATHODE does not have access to more information than the classical search.
 To compare with CMS we calculate the signal significance for events inside the signal region $m_{J_1 / J_2} \in [70~{\rm GeV},100~{\rm GeV}]$ with the b-veto mentioned in section \ref{sec:recreatingCMS} applied.
-Since the search gets most of its sensitivity from the highest $p_T^\text{miss}$-bins we apply an additional cut $p_T^\text{miss}> 800~{\rm GeV}$.\footnote{Technically, the original CMS search uses $p^\text{miss}_T$-bins, and most of the sensitivity comes from the three highest bins, 800--1000~GeV, 1000--1200~GeV and larger than 1200~GeV, where the background is comparable or subdominant to the signal hypothesis.
+Since the search gets most of its sensitivity from the highest $p_T^\text{miss}$-bins, we apply an additional cut $p_T^\text{miss}> 800~{\rm GeV}$.\footnote{Technically, the original CMS search uses $p^\text{miss}_T$-bins, and most of the sensitivity comes from the three highest bins, 800--1000~GeV, 1000--1200~GeV and larger than 1200~GeV, where the background is comparable or subdominant to the signal hypothesis.
 To get a fair comparison with CATHODE we replace this with a single cut.} This leads to roughly the same number of events as when only the top 1\% of events are kept for CATHODE.
-For a gluino-mass with sizable cross section like 1700~GeV the classical search yields on average for 10 independent signal injections $\text{Z}=20$.
+For a gluino mass with sizable cross section like 1700~GeV the classical search yields on average for ten independent signal injections $\text{Z}=20$.
 Using CATHODE with 3 features the significance is on average $\text{Z}=34\pm 2$.

 Evidently, CATHODE outperforms the classical approach, even though CATHODE is more model agnostic.
-The reason is that the classical approach, being cut-based, misses correlations between the features that the multivariate classifier of CATHODE can pick up.
+The reason is that the classical approach, being cut based, misses correlations between the features that the multivariate classifier of CATHODE can pick up.

 To confirm this, we also investigated the sensitivity of a fully supervised approach, using the same classifier architecture and hyperparameters as that of CATHODE.
 The training data for the fully supervised classifier consists of an additional 300~fb$^{-1}$ background events and 10,000 signal events.
 60\% of this dataset is used in training while the remaining 40\% is used as a validation set to select the best performing model.
 Evaluating this classifier again with selecting only the top 1\% of anomaly scores results in a significance of on average $\text{Z}=33\pm 4$.
 We conclude that CATHODE is saturating the performance of the fully-supervised classifier for this amount of signal (unsurprisingly, since this is a lot of signal), and that the deep neural networks of both CATHODE's classifier and the supervised classifier can leverage correlations to improve the signal significance significantly over the classical approach.